gnugat/redaktilo/README.md

 editor metaphor:

 * your code can open a file
+* it can then check the presence of a line in it
-* it can then navigate in the file to select a line
+* it also can navigate in the file to select a line
 * next, it can:
   * insert a new line above/under the current line
   * change the current line